Hout/JHDate/README.md

 ```

 ## Design Decisions
+I have taken the following decisions when setting up the library.
+I welcome  feedback on them.

 Decision | Rationale
 ------------- | -------------
 Do not include an initialiser from string  | That is too complicated with all the different ways of notation in the world.
 It would have too little benefit next to the currently available convenience intialisers instead.
-Do not attempt to mimic all properties and functions of the NSDateFormatter, NSDateComponents etc. E.g. NSDateFormatter's class func ``localizedStringFromDate`` | Sometimes it is much easier to use the ``date`` property from ``JHDate`` instead.
+Do not attempt to mimic all properties and functions of the NSDateFormatter, NSDateComponents etc. E.g. NSDateFormatter's ``localizedStringFromDate`` or ``weekdaySymbols`` | Sometimes it is just easier to use the ``date`` property from ``JHDate`` instead.

 ## Author